Alexis Blue: Mark Easton

 Mark Easton was the band's drummer.
 He also provided backing vocals on the majority of the band's songs.
 He played a handmade Premier Series maple traditional drum kit in blue sparkle, with a Blue Norwegian Sparkle Premier Series classic maple snare drum, Zildjian Avedis cymbals, cowbell and a Roland SPD-S sampling pad.
 In 2015, he played a Gretsch New Classic kit in Vintage Glass sparkle, with a 1966 Ludgwig 400 snare drum and Zildjian K cymbals.

 Paul Easton

 Known amongst the Alexis Blue fanbase as portly Paul, Easton played lead guitar and provided backing vocals.
 He played his Fender Telecaster through a limited edition Green Fender Deluxe combo amp.
 He also played tambourine during the song Altar Ego.

-Paul is now famous for being Premier Foods first ever reliability engineer.